Interlake-Saints/the-late-and-great/_posts/2012-11-23-gary-c-ferderer.md

 obituary: https://www.wenatcheeworld.com/tributes/obituaries/gary-c-ferderer/article_a2a1e67a-4ea1-566b-b8d0-f901ba0e14dd.html
 gender: male
 ---
-Gary died of pancreatic cancer on November 23, 2012.
+Gary only attended Interlake for his sophomore year, before his family moved to Montana in 1972.
+But he still had many friends in the area.
+Sadly, he died of pancreatic cancer on November 23, 2012.